lquatrin/i3d21/assignment_3.md

 ### Optimization Results

-The SGD optimizer was used to optimize both rotations and translations of each camera.
-For each loop step, the essential matrix between each pair of cameras is evaluated and compared with a ground truth, which defines the loss function **camera_distance**.
-We initialize the first camera as the trivial case, and the others are initialized with random values.
-In the first experiment, the axis angle representation is used to compute the rotation matrix of each camera.
+The SGD optimizer was used to estimate the extrinsic parameters of each camera.
+For each loop step, the relative matrix between each pair of cameras is evaluated and compared with a ground truth, which defines the loss function **camera_distance**.
+Each relative matrix is computed by getting the view matrix (or extrinsic camera matrix) of one camera, and multiplying by the inverse of a second view matrix, from other camera.
+Then, the rotation and translation of these relative matrices are used to compare with a known ground truth, also computing the loss function.

+The first camera is initialized with the trivial case, and the others are initialized with random values.
+Since the axis-angle represetation is being used in this first experiment, both rotation and translation of the first camera are initialized with the a zero vector.

-For the first result, using 2000 iterations, we reached a result with camera_distance = 4.597e-03 at the last iteration:
+For the first result, using 2000 iterations, we reached a result with a camera_distance = 4.597e-03 at the last iteration:

 ![Bundle after optimization](imgs/a3/camera_std.png)